-Be careful who you hitch your show to and ask these questions so you know what you're getting into.
+Be careful who you hitch your show to.

 I found a team that can affordably edit your audio and make you sound great.
 When you get a cavity in your tooth, you don't start reading books and watching YouTube videos on how to fix it.
 You call in someone qualified to do it right the first time.

 Wow, this is exciting.
 You open up your email, and you've been asked to join a podcast network.
 You've been approached by a podcast network, and hey, they really want your show.
 That is flattering.
 It's great.
 But is it a good idea?
 Is this a Good Idea?Find out if it works.